matthewLuo/clerk-nextjs-app-quickstart-nextjs-14.1.0-useSearchParams-suspense-boundary/README.md

 You can discuss ideas, ask questions, and meet others from the community in our [Discord](https://discord.com/invite/b5rXHjAg7A).

 If you prefer, you can also find support through our [Twitter](https://twitter.com/ClerkDev), or you can [email](mailto:support@clerk.dev) us!

+## steps that must be taken in the app in order to produce the error

+You don't need to add Clerk credentials to reproduce this issue.
+This issue is being discussed in Discord: https://discord.com/channels/856971667393609759/1200877470547722240 This is a very light setup of using Next.js, Clerk, and Tailwind UI.

+1. Execute this in terminal: npm run build
+2. See this error message in Terminal:
+   Error occurred prerendering page "/".
+Read more: https://nextjs.org/docs/messages/prerender-error

+⨯ useSearchParams() should be wrapped in a suspense boundary at page "/404".
+Read more: https://nextjs.org/docs/messages/missing-suspense-with-csr-bailout

+Error occurred prerendering page "/\_not-found".
+Read more: https://nextjs.org/docs/messages/prerender-error ✓ Generating static pages (5/5)

+> Export encountered errors on following paths:

+        /_not-found
+        /page: /